-- (1) A Listed Issuer must have a nominating and corporate governance committee composed of a majority of Unrelated Directors that is responsible for identifying individuals qualified to become new board members and recommending to the board the new director nominees for the next annual meeting of shareholders.
-In making its recommendations, the nominating and corporate governance committee should consider: - (a) the competencies and skills that the board considers to be necessary for the board, as a whole, to possess; - (b) the diversity of the board composition (including gender considerations); - (c) the competencies and skills that the board considers each existing director to possess; and - (d) the competencies and skills each new nominee will bring to the boardroom. - (3) The nominating and corporate governance committee should also consider whether or not each new nominee can devote sufficient time and resources to his or her duties as a board member. - (4) A Listed Issuer does not have to establish a nominating and corporate governance committee if the matters discussed in section 10.05 are approved by Unrelated Directors constituting a majority of the board's Unrelated Directors in a vote in which only Unrelated Directors participate.
+- (1) A Listed Issuer must have a nominating and corporate governance committee composed of a majority of UnrelatedIndependent Directors that is responsible for identifying individuals qualified to become new board members and recommending to the board the new director nominees for the next annual meeting of shareholders.
+In making its recommendations, the nominating and corporate governance committee should consider: - (a) the competencies and skills that the board considers to be necessary for the board, as a whole, to possess; - (b) the diversity of the board composition (including gender considerations);, including whether targets have been adopted for women, visible minorities, Aboriginal people and people with disabilities on the board or in executive officer positions; - (c) the competencies and skills that the board considers each existing director to possess; and - (d) the competencies and skills each new nominee will bring to the boardroom. - (3) The nominating and corporate governance committee should also consider whether or not each new nominee can devote sufficient time and resources to his or her duties as a board member. - (4) A Listed Issuer does not have to establish a nominating and corporate governance committee if the matters discussed in section 10.05 are approved by UnrelatedIndependent Directors constituting a majority of the board's UnrelatedIndependent Directors in a vote in which only UnrelatedIndependent Directors participate.